Paris18/geography-locator/README.md

 # geography-locator
-Geographic longitude and  latitude of the give address
+Geographic longitude and  latitude of the given address